-Clean Break's Head of Participation is the Designated Safeguarding Lead.
-The Designated Safeguarding Lead is the main source of support, advice, and expertise for safeguarding in the organisation and responsible for reporting to the Board of Trustees.
+Clean Break's Head of Participation and Deputy CEO is the Designated Safeguarding Lead.
+The Designated Safeguarding Lead is the main source of support, advice, and expertise for safeguarding in the organisation and responsible for reporting to the Board of Trustees quarterly and will present an annual safeguarding report.
 Two other senior staff are trained to deputise for the Designated Safeguarding Lead in her absence.

-Participation team Managers make up the rest of the Designated Safeguarding Team and are trained to respond in an operational capacity to any safeguarding concerns which may arise.
+Participation team make up the rest of the Designated Safeguarding Team and are trained to respond in an operational capacity to any safeguarding concerns which may arise.